Latin name Hedera

 cases this gives the tree a kind of cauliflower appearance.

-the bark could be damaged.
-The job of pulling off the ivy should be
+the bark of the host tree could be damaged.
+The job of pulling off the

-Even in the UK, where it is a native species it can often
+Even in the UK, where it is a native species it often

-grow uncontrolled and become a problem.
-Woodland in England was, until
+grows uncontrolled and can be a serious problem.
+Woodland in England was,

-recently well managed and the ivy was not permitted to overrun.
+recently almost always well managed and ivy prevented from overrunning.
 In

 groves where the trees are sparsely planted, the ivy can receive enough